8 photos — swipe or tap to expand

 From ฿95.85

 Take 4 days to explore Bangkok and the provinces nearby including Kanchanaburi where is an important area for its historical role during World War II and Ayutthaya where is 2nd capital city of Thailand from 1350 to 1767.
-See the highlights of some of Thailand’s most popular places: the Grand Palace
+See the highlights of some of Thailand’s most popular places: the Grand Palace & the Emerald Buddha Temple, the Reclining Buddha Temple, and enjoyable shopping at local markets.

 From ฿656.42